techtraits/techtraits-blog/_posts/2011-06-25-Setting-up-a-webservice-using-Guice-Sitebricks.markdown

 <h3>Step 9: Configuring Guice Injection</h3>

 In the <strong>src/main/java/com/flybynight/helloworld</strong> directory create a java file GuiceCreator.java and add the code shown below.
 The code tells Guice that we will be using sitebricks to host our content and that our sitebricks live in the package which contains the <strong>HelloWorld</strong> class.
-The scan call is telling Guice to ""scan" the classes in that package and look for the <Strong>@At</Strong> annotations to identify the brick classes.
+The scan call is telling Guice to "scan" the classes in that package and look for the <Strong>@At</Strong> annotations to identify the brick classes.
 In addition we are providing the value of the property named <Strong>"message"</Strong> using the <Strong>bindConstant</Strong> method.

 {% highlight java %}
 package com.flybynight.helloworld;